Regency era: Legislative background

 George III (1738–1820) became King of Great Britain on 25 October 1760 when he was 22 years old, succeeding his grandfather George II.
 George III had himself been the subject of legislation to provide for a regency when Parliament passed the Minority of Successor to Crown Act 1751 following the death of his father Frederick, Prince of Wales, on 31 March 1751.
 George became heir apparent at the age of 12 and he would have succeeded as a minor if his grandfather had died before 4 June 1756, George's 18th birthday.
 As a contingency, the Act provided for his mother, Augusta, Dowager Princess of Wales, to be appointed regent and discharge most but not all royal functions.

-In 1761, George III married Princess Charlotte of Mecklenburg-Strelitz and they had 15 children (nine sons and six daughters).
+In 1761, George III married Princess Charlotte of Mecklenburg-Strelitz and over the following years they had 15 children (nine sons and six daughters).
 The eldest was Prince George, born on 12 August 1762 as heir apparent.
 He was named Prince of Wales soon after his birth.
 By 1765, three infant children led the order of succession and Parliament again passed a Regency Act as contingency.
 The Minority of Heir to the Crown Act 1765 provided for either Queen Charlotte or Princess Augusta to act as regent if necessary.
 George III had a long episode of mental illness in the summer of 1788.
 Parliament proposed the Regency Bill 1789 which was passed by the House of Commons.
 Before the House of Lords could debate it, the King recovered and the Bill was withdrawn.
 Had it been passed into law, the Prince of Wales would have become the regent in 1789.